Best design review software in 2026 (for teams that ship faster)

 Key features:

-• Custom branding
+• Custom branding and white-labeling

-• Integrations: Slack, Teams, Zapier
+• Integrations: Slack, Microsoft Teams, Zapier

 Pricing:

-• Free: 2 active projects, unlimited team members
+• Free: $0 — 1 active project, 5 files/month, 10 team members

-Cons: ❌ Expensive
+Cons:

 6. GoVisually

-Best for: Design proofing and creative collaboration
+Best for: Design proofing with precise annotation and frame-accurate video comments

 Key features: